-If your child needs assessing by an outside agency e.g. Educational Psychology Service we will support you in liaising with the service and share any follow up reports
+- If your child needs assessing by an outside agency, e.g. Educational Psychology, we will support you in liaising with the service and share any follow up reports

-We support parent/carers complete any paperwork or share contact details of organisations that can help you
+- We support parent/carers to complete any paperwork or share contact details of organisations that can help you

-Pupils with a Health, Education and Care Plan or a specific need for additional communication will have a Home-School Contact book which parents/carers are encouraged to us
+- Pupils with a Health, Education and Care Plan or a specific need for additional communication can have a Home-School Contact book which parents/carers are encouraged to use

-We also recognise that to make a difference we need to support your own parental and learning skills so you can pass this on to your child.
-The school hosts a number of Family Learning sessions and a Family Learning Morning.
-These sessions provide opportunities for parents/carers to learn alongside their children.
+- We also recognise that to make a difference we need to support your own parental and learning skills so you can pass this on to your child.
+The school hosts a number of Information sessions.
 This helps parents/carers feel confident when supporting their child.
-These sessions have had significant benefit for specific target groups of pupils and have helped to raise pupil self-esteem and gain parental confidence.
-They also appear to have impacted on attitudes and progress.
-If relevant, resources are provided to support targets on pupils Westfield Support Plan.
+If relevant, resources are provided to support targets on pupils’ Westfield Support Plans.

-Homework packs are provided for pupils during school closure periods; these are differentiated to meet the needs of the pupils
+- Homework packs are provided for pupils during school closure periods; these are adapted to meet the needs of the pupils

-Our school website is effective in supporting communication for all groups.
-There is a computer available throughout school hours for parents/carers to access the internet and the school website
+- Our school website and Dojo app is effective in supporting communication for all groups.

 Parents/Carers have a close and open relationship with staff and any issues are investigated and information reported back to parents/carers promptly.
 For the complaints procedure see the Complaints Policy (see section 9 of the full version of the SEND Information Report)